kw4rgs/kvalidator_module/Readme.md

-Make sure you have the following dependencies installed:
+Make sure you have the following dependencies installed (also you can install these from the requirements.txt):